instancio/instancio/website/docs/user-guide.md

 - **To improve the performance.**

-    The performance may be inadequate when generating a cyclic class structure, where multiple classes reference each other.
-Consider reducing the maximum depth value (and also, using `ignore()` to exclude certain objects).
+    The performance may be inadequate when generating data for large complex classes.
+    Consider reducing the maximum depth value in such cases (and also, using `ignore()` to exclude certain objects).

 - **To generate data beyond the default maximum depth.**